 It also has a memory mode.
 Meaning you can set up what works for you, and the next time you use it it’ll do exactly the same!
 Which does make life that little bit easier.

-Fancy purchasing the Milk Genie electric breast pump?
-Then you can purchase one via the Pumpables website here.
+Or you can also purchase the Milk Genie electric breast pump via the Pumpables website here.

 IF YOU WANT TO FOLLOW MORE FROM THE BLOG THEN I’M USUALLY QUITE ACTIVE ON FACEBOOK, OCCASIONALLY POSTING ON TWITTER AND DOING A BUNCH OF INSTAGRAM STORIES.